cazzlewazzle89/GROND/README.md

 ## Database Download

 The database is hosted on Zenodo so downloading each file individually is relatively simple.
-The simplest method is to use the `download` button on the website.
-For downloading with `wget` or `curl` - you can copy the URL of each file, minus the `?download=1` suffix.
+The simplest method is download with `wget` or `curl` - you can copy the URL of each file, minus the `?download=1` suffix.
-For the sake of convenience, download scripts have been included in this repository - they just contain the `curl` commands ready to go and can be used by simply running `sh download_gtdb_nr.sh`.
+For example, you would use `wget https://zenodo.org/records/17704151/files/full.fna.gz` to download the full database.

 ## Dependencies for Database Construction
 Make sure these are in your $PATH